The Humanitarian Archive

 Date range: 1960 – present

-The Humanitarian Archive is a unique partnership between The University of Manchester Library, the John Ryland’s Research Institute and Library and the Humanitarian and Conflict Response Institute.
+The Humanitarian Archive is a unique partnership between The University of Manchester Library and the Humanitarian and Conflict Response Institute.

-The purpose of the archive is to provide a permanent home for the endangered private papers of humanitarians, small organisations records, documents and cultural artefacts associated with humanitarian work from the 1960s onwards.
+The purpose of the archive is to provide a permanent home for the endangered private papers of humanitarians, the archives of small humanitarian organisations, and cultural artefacts associated with humanitarian work from the 1960s onwards.

 Our existing collections focus on poverty in the Manchester area, the nineteenth-century anti-slavery campaigns, missionary activity and disability rights.

 We have secured the following deposits to the archive:

 Tony Redmond (1980s - 2010s)

 The private papers of Professor Tony Redmond cover the period between the Armenian Earthquake in 1988 and the establishment of UK Med and its role in the response to the Ebola epidemic in West Africa.